dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-paradigms/historical-stem-revivals.md

 | **coîre** | coîars |
 | **scîre** | scîars |

-### Cluster Reduction (Vowel Weight & Consonant Shedding)
+### Cluster Reduction (Consonant Shedding)
-In Inglisce, heavy structural consonants exist primarily to "close" a syllable and keep the preceding root vowel short.
-When a word unpacks to take a vowel-heavy suffix, these letters are absolutely necessary to protect the vowel from lengthening.
+In Inglisce, specific modifying letters (like the **h** in *ch* or the **u** in *gu*) exist primarily to protect the phonetic quality of the preceding root vowel.
+When a word unpacks to take a vowel-heavy suffix, these letters are absolutely necessary to lock the pronunciation in place.

-However, when these heavy roots compress into their finite **-re** forms, they automatically create a heavy consonant cluster (**-tr-**, **-cr-**, **-ngr-**).
-Because a cluster naturally closes a syllable all by itself, the original "shield" letters become structurally redundant.
-The orthography acts with a built-in safety valve, shedding these extra consonants to prevent illegal or awkward visual pile-ups.
+However, when these roots compress into their finite **-re** forms, they automatically create a dense, syllable-closing consonant cluster (like **-cr-** or **-ngr-**).
+Because this new cluster naturally handles the phonetic weight all by itself, the original modifying letters become structurally redundant.
+The orthography acts with a built-in safety valve, shedding these extra consonants to prevent illegal or visually awkward phonetic pile-ups.

-* **Fricative & Velar Shedding:** To avoid ugly phonetic collisions like *chr* or *ngr*, the orthography drops the modifying letter.
+* **Fricative & Velar Shedding:** To avoid ugly collisions like *chr* or *ngr*, the orthography cleanly drops the modifying letter.
   * **to flicher** → flicre(s *(Regains 'h' to protect the short 'i' when unpacked: flichering)*
   * **to linguer** → lingre(s *(Regains 'u' when unpacked: linguering)*